trigaten/Learn_Prompting/docs/prompt_injection/leaking.md

 Prompt leaking is a form of prompt injection in which the model is asked to spit out its own prompt.

 As shown in the figure below, the attacker changes `user_input` to return the application's prompt in prompt leaking.
-The intended goal is distinct from goal hijacking (prompt injection), where the attacker changes `user_input` to print malicious instructions.
+The intended goal is distinct from goal hijacking (prompt injection), where the attacker changes `user_input` to print malicious instructions(@ignore_previous_prompt).

 import research from '../assets/jailbreak_research.png';